Blog Archive

 The kiddos placed the corresponding colored beads on the map as they matched up pictures and information cards about each geographic area.

 Source: Source: Jason and I created the printable for this activity.
-The Native American Indian Printable Pack 1 is a free printable.
-For your copy, click on the link at the bottom of this post.
+The Native Americans Printable Pack 1 is a Subscriber's Only Freebie.
+For your copy, follow the directions at the bottom of this post.

 FREE Famous Native American Indians in History Match Up Cards

 Everyone loves to learn about heroes in history!
-These cards give information about famous Native American Indians.
+These cards give information about famous Native Americans.
 They are known for so many different things.

 Source: Jason and I created the printable for this activity.
-The Native American Indian Printable Pack 1 is a free printable.
+The Native American Printable Pack 1 is a Subscriber's Only Freebie.
 For your copy, click on the link at the bottom of this post.

-It has been so wonderful to watch the kiddos learn about the Native American Indians and develop such a love and appreciation for them.
+It has been so wonderful to watch the kiddos learn about the Native Americans and develop such a love and appreciation for them.
 I love that our American History studies have started here!

 If you liked this post, you may also enjoy the resources below.